AnonCatalyst/Coeus-OSINT-ToolBox/README.md

 # Coeus OSINT Framework 🌐🔍

+## ⚠️ **NOTICE:**
+- ``Currently, a curated collection of OSINT tools and resources, providing a solid foundation for your OSINT operations.
+However, this is just the beginning.
+My vision is to evolve the Coeus-OSINT-Framework into a comprehensive, full-fledged desktop application that integrates not only external links but also custom-built tools, plugins, and features.``

 Welcome to the Coeus OSINT Framework, your comprehensive open-source intelligence (OSINT) platform designed to empower individuals and organizations with effective tools for gathering intelligence from open sources.

 ## Overview ℹ️